 PD / CE Certificate Distribution, Door Prizes and Giveaways

 CONTINUING EDUCATION HOURS

-Conference attendees will receive 5 hours for attending the whole conference.
+Conference attendees will receive 2 CEU hours for attending the pre-conference on Thursday and 5 CEU hours for attending all day on Friday.
 Attendees must sign-in and sign-out at registration to receive PD/CE hours.

 Supervisor Approval Letter

 Do you need help justifying this conference to your Supervisor?
 Vying for a good funding source can be challenging sometimes.
 We have created a letter for you (Modeled from ASCA) to customize according to your needs to support your efforts to attend the 2020 ISCA Conference!